-The most rewarding part of birdwatching is that birds are a terrific distraction from the political craziness over the last four years.
+The most rewarding part of birdwatching is that birds are a terrific distraction from the political craziness over the last few years.

 I grab my camera, binoculars, mask, and notebook, turn off my phone, and head outdoors to see a new wildlife storyline play out before me.